danielwilczak101/NNSS/README.md

 Another paper using this dataset: https://pubs.rsc.org/en/content/articlelanding/2019/SC/C8SC03077D#!divAbstract

 The goal for this dataset would be to predict the absorption spectra from the sample images.
-Let me know if you have any questions!